IBM/aspera-cli/README.erb.md

 * This is best effort code without official support, dont expect full capabilities.
 This code is not supported by IBM/Aspera.
 You can contact the author for bugs or features.

-##

-It is not possible to have two options with the same name on the command line.
+## only one value for any option

+Some commands and sub commands may ask for the same option name.
+Currently, since option definition is position independant (last one wins), it is not possible to give an option to a command and the same option with different value to a sub command.

 For instance, if an entity is identified by the option `id` but later on the command line another `id` option is required, the later will override the earlier one, and both entity will use the same id.
-As a workaround use another option, if available, to identify the entity, e.g. identify the node by name instead of id.
+As a workaround use another option, if available, to identify the entity.

+This happens typically for the `node` sub command, e.g. identify the node by name instead of id.

 ## ED255519 key not supported